Your money-making expert. Financial journalist, TV and radio personality.

 The concept has been widely used in both the US and Europe, where advertisers such as Gillette and the Transformers movie have worked with Moscow based StickerRide.

 So, if you don’t mind driving around with ‘Vimto’ or something similar spread across your car, you could make around £100 a month for very little effort.

 First things first, you’ve got to get the ads on your car.

-The company that you sign up to will do this by applying an adhesive vinyl wrap to all or part of the vehicle.
-Special transparent vinyl is used on the windows so it won’t interfere with your driving visibility.
+The company that you sign up to will do this by professionally applying an adhesive vinyl wrap to all or part of your vehicle.
+Special transparent vinyl is used on the windows, so it won’t interfere with your driving visibility – phew!